 A Champion

-The first step is to acknowledge our inadequacies and need for help outside of ourselves.
+The first step is to acknowledge our inadequacies and need for help outside ourselves.
 Jesus said, "Blessed are the poor (beggars) in spirit, for theirs is the kingdom of heaven" (Matthew 5:4).
 In other words, if you sense that you need help, ASK FOR IT!

 Our Maker, Saviour, and Friend

-Jesus was fully God but also fully man.
+Jesus was fully God, but also fully man.

 He alone is the key to becoming a true champion.
 As long as people seek the LORD, they do well (Isaiah 45:22, 2 Chronicles 26:5).